peterjaap/magerun-addons/README.md

 ### Set base URL's ###

-Magerun already has an option to show a list of set base URL's but now way to set them easily.
+Magerun already has an option to show a list of set base URL's but no way to set them easily.
 It is possible through config:set but this is cumbersome.
 This command gives you a list of storeviews to choose from and asks you for your base URL.
 You have the option to set both the unsecure and the secure base URL.

     $ n98-magerun.phar sys:store:config:base-url:set